 If you’re determined to stick to a theme that you’ve already begun in other parts of your home, it’s easy to carry that over to your closet:

 - Traditional: Warm colors on the walls and neutral colored shelves can help keep that traditional feel in your bedroom closet.

 - Modern: Sliding doors along particular sections of your closet and bright, recessed lighting can help with pulling this look together.

-- Country: Dark woods and exposed beams will carry the country look throughout your closet.
+- Country: Dark woods and exposed beams will carry the country to look throughout your closet.
 Consider adding a barn door to add a down-home feel to your closet.

 Source: Lisa Adam Closet Design

 Your walk-in closet can come in any size you like if you have control over the building or expanding process.
 There are plenty of perks of having a large walk-in closet such as being able to quickly see all of your items as soon as you walk in, more storage space, and more room to try on some outfits.